Best Induction Hobs with Extractor (UK 2022)

 Smeg Induction Hob with Extractor

-However, it makes up for its size with a range of powerful extraction settings.
+The stainless steel extractor grille sits in the centre of the ceramic glass.
+It’s relatively wide and short compared to other induction hobs with integrated extractors.
+However, it more than makes up for its size with a range of powerful extraction settings.
 There are eight standard speeds and two that provide intensive suction when your pans are working overtime.

+The standard extraction rate reaches a maximum of 500 cubic metres an hour accompanied by a noise level of 65 decibels.
 When you need high-powered steam removal, the intensive setting is an impressive 700 cubic metres an hour.
 The system also includes a stainless steel grease filter and carbon filters.
 Essential recirculating and ducting pipes are also included.

-Each pair of burners on the left and right can be combined to create two large cooking zones, ideal when using extra-long pans.
-Eleven temperature settings, including one designed for gently melting ingredients such as butter, have a quick-start feature to ensure no time is wasted.
+The Smeg induction hob with built-in extractor has four burners rated at 2.1 kW each.
+A booster facility increases their capability to 3.0 kW.
+Each pair of burners on the left and right can be combined to create two large cooking zones that are ideal when using extra-long pans.
+Eleven temperature settings including one designed for gently melting ingredients such as butter, there’s even a quick-start feature to ensure no time’s wasted.

 Pros